camyroo/Visual-Novel-Demo/README.md

-This is a visual novel tech demo I made in unity which was designed to be fully scalled.
+This is a visual novel tech demo I made in unity which was designed to be fully scaled in the future.

 Includes:
   Ink: Integration for branching and dialouge loading